Anthony Weiner: 2009 New York City mayoral election

-2013
+2013 New York City mayoral election

 In an interview with The New York Times Magazine published online on April 10, 2013, Weiner said he would like to "ask people to give me a second chance" and was considering a run for mayor.
 He added that, "it's now or maybe never for me."

 In an interview on April 11, Rep. Keith Ellison endorsed Weiner, saying that he would love to see him become mayor of New York.
-Weiner announced his intent to seek candidacy on a YouTube video on May 21, 2013.
+Weiner announced his intent to run for mayor on a YouTube video on May 21, 2013.
 Weiner's platform for candidacy was summarized in "Keys to the City: 64 Ideas to Keep New York City the Capital of the Middle Class".

-After his resignation from Congress, Weiner used the alias "Carlos Danger" to continue to send explicit photographs.
-Following the second set of sexting allegations, he acknowledged on July 23, 2013, that he had sent messages to at least three women in 2012.
-One recipient stated that Weiner described himself to her as “an argumentative, perpetually horny middle-aged man”.
-Following this admission, there were calls for Weiner to drop out of the mayoral race; however, Weiner held a press conference with his wife, Huma Abedin, in which he announced that he would continue his campaign.
-At the press conference, Weiner said, "I said that other texts and photos were likely to come out and today they have...
-I want to again say that I am very sorry to anyone who was on the receiving end of these messages and the disruption this has caused.”
+During his mayoral campaign, Weiner became the subject of new sexting allegations.
+He acknowledged on July 23, 2013 that he had sent sexual messages to at least three women in 2012.
+Once this information became public, there were calls for Weiner to drop out of the mayoral race; however, Weiner opted to continue his campaign.
 On July 27, 2013, Danny Kedem, Weiner's campaign chief, announced his resignation.
+Following the new sexting scandal, Weiner lost his lead in a Democratic primary poll.

-On September 10, 2013, Weiner lost the mayoral primary, winning only 4.9% of the vote.
+On September 10, 2013, Weiner lost the Democratic mayoral primary, winning only 4.9% of the vote.

+2025 New York City Council election

+In 2025, Weiner announced his candidacy in the 2025 New York City Council election for District 2.
+He ran against New York State Assemblyman Harvey Epstein and three other Democrats (Allie Ryan, Andrea Gordillo, and Sarah Batchu).
+The district was represented by Democrat Carlina Rivera, who was term-limited.
+On July 1, 2025, he lost the Democratic primary after being eliminated in the third round of ranked choice voting.
+Unofficial data indicate that he finished in fourth place with 10.3% of the vote.